 Remember: the last acre planted is just as important as the first!
 Replace your blades often enough to stay well above 17 3/8″ throughout the entire season.
 You’ll find greater savings in the long run by replacing blades more often, taking into account better performance of the whole opener.
 A brand new 18″ blade will require less downforce on the opener, resulting in a clean cut furrow and less hair-pinning, all while keeping the seed boot at soil surface to prevent premature wear.

 Quick TIP: To measure blades without removing the blade, measure from the edge of the hub to the blade edge.
 Replace if less than 5 7/8″.
 And, when installing new blades the bevel should be towards the seed boot.

 In no-till, an up-to-par blade is essential for making efficient use of down-pressure and forming a clean furrow, so the seed can reach the bottom, for good seed-to-soil contact.
 Exapta carries excellent long-lasting blades with the Forges De Niaux.
 Our farmer testing has proven the Forges de Niaux gives the best life compared to OEM.
-We also have Ingersoll blades at the close out price of $28 with limited inventory.
 Keep those blades up-to-spec and a lot of seeding problems are eliminated.